Copper: The Key Mineral For Emotional, Hormonal & Mental Health

 I will go as far as to say that this is one of the trickiest imbalances facing our health today, and one with the biggest health benefits once rectified.

-If you suspect you have a copper imbalance based on the symptoms described above, book into a FREE 15 min phone consult to see if I can help.
+If you suspect you have a copper imbalance based on the symptoms described above, book your consult today.

 References: Dr Tabrizian, I, “Visual Textbook of Nutritional Medicine”, NRS publications, 2012